xjxlx/plugins/common/README.md

 This is a public class library used when developing plugins in Gradle, which inherits many tool classes.
-By using this plugin, you can omit many tool class repeated wheel building functions, and integrate SystemUtil, FileUtil...，More tool classes will be updated at any time in the future。
+By using this plugin, you can omit many tool class repeated wheel building functions, and integrate PrintUtil, FileUtil...，More tool classes will be updated at any time in the future。